Patrick-Davis-MSFT/Workshop-Apps-and-Agents/index.md

 This GitHub Pages lab is available as GitHub pages [here](https://patrick-davis-msft.github.io/Workshop-Apps-and-Agents/).
 A GitHub Repository for this lab is available [here](https://github.com/microsoft/TechWorkshop-L300-AI-Apps-and-agents/).

-> [!Important]
-> Clone or Download [the repository](https://github.com/microsoft/TechWorkshop-L300-AI-Apps-and-agents/) before starting work
+Fork or Download [the repository](https://github.com/microsoft/TechWorkshop-L300-AI-Apps-and-agents/) before starting work.

 ## Prerequisites